Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 - ceviche

-- guacamole (without many tortilla chips)
+- The Perfect Guacamole (without many tortilla chips)

 - black beans